 Today is the conclusion of my 49 Days of Grace series.
-You can find the first 7 entries, plus the posts that explain how I wound up spending 7 weeks in the Ware County (GA) jail by clicking on the 49 Days tab here or in the upper right-hand corner of this blog.
+You can find the first 7 entries, plus the posts that explain how I wound up spending 7 weeks in the Ware County (GA) jail by visiting 49 Days .

 May 7th is a date that has been stuck in my mind for a very long time.
 It is the birthday (I think) of one of my dear old friends, Alan (The Asheboro Flash) Brown.
 It is the date (I think) on which Alan, Carl Semmler and myself began our epic road trip from NC to Cali and back in 1979.
 And on May 7, 2007, I found myself with my hopes once again high that I might finally be done with my unfortunate incarceration.
 The previous day my attorney had been to see me to let me know that the Judge had finally signed my bond.
 Unfortunately, before signing it, he raised it to a level that we could not afford to pay.
 I was now being held under a bond usually reserved for rapist and murders.
 Clearly, this Judge did not like me.
 He had also agreed to go ahead with the plea bargain he had forced the D.A.'s office.
 This plea was no bargain, but since I had confessed and the alternative to accepting it was letting the same Judge decide how long I would be in prison, it was the only choice.
 What did I agree to?
 10 years of probation, which was the maximum that could be imposed.
 Restrictions galore.
 A label for a lifetime.
 But I went to the courthouse on the morning of May 7 ready to accept it- and to go home to my family.